12 Most Beautiful Waterfalls in Sydney and Beyond

 A car park is located close to the waterfall, where you can do an easy circuit trail with three viewing platforms to enjoy great views of the waterfall and its beautiful surroundings.

-Also worth visiting is nearby Nellies Glen, which has a picnic area and a small but scenic waterfall.
-It’s only a short drive from Carrington Falls and is a starting point for a couple of great bushwalking tracks.
+Also worth visiting is nearby Nellies Glen, a small but very pretty waterfall.
+It’s only a short drive from Carrington Falls and is a starting point for a couple of great bushwalking trails.

 More information: Carrington Falls and Nellies Glen.